 This webpage is under construction.

-Telling the Story of the Universe: A virtual workshop on thematic interpretation and cosmic evolution for future teachers, informal science educators, and others
+Exploring and Explaining the Earth and the Universe: A virtual workshop on cosmic and global evolution, thematic interpretation, secondary research, educational models and games, mentoring, and story telling for future teachers, informal science educators, communicators, and others

 What does thematic interpretation do?